 One of the important point of the ATR measurement is the intimate contact between the sample and the ATR crystal.
 In the case of a conventional ATR accessory, the user cannot ensure where the sample is contacting the crystal making it difficult to know whether contact is with the bulk sample or with the foreign contaminant.

-This application note shows the example of foreign material analysis using the ATR PRO ONE VIEW.
+This application note shows the example of foreign material analysis using the ATR PRO 4X VIEW.

 Foreign material on paper